bryanwerth7/kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
-   - Analyzing with Excel how different campaigns fared in relation to their launch dates and funding goals.
+   - Analyzing Louise's dataset with Excel to show how different kickstarter campaigns fared in relation to their launch dates and funding goals.
 ### Purpose
    - To provide Louise with more in depth analytical information to help with decision making on when to try and launch a kickstarter, and how much a campaigns goal affects success rate.
 ## Analysis and Challenges
-   - I will be showing, in two seperate graphs, how success rate of kickstarter challenges are affected by both date of launch and the goal amount respectively.
+   - I will be showing, in two seperate graphs, how the success rate of kickstarter challenges are affected by both date of launch and the goal amount respectively.
 ### Analysis of Outcomes Based on Launch Date
    -Below is a line graph showing the number of successful, failed, and canceled theater kickstarters based on the month they were launched:
     ![image](https://user-images.githubusercontent.com/86524863/125148672-0e3d1380-e102-11eb-8e44-35a0ccd9dea7.png)